CometVoid/Cataclysm/Player-Accessible content/Talents/Tier 1/Precision.md

 Activation: Incidental
 Ranked: No
 ##### effect
-When making a Brawl, Melee (light) or Ranged check, your character may use Cunning instead of Brawn and Agility.
+When making a Brawl or Ranged check, your character may use Cunning instead of Brawn and Agility.